 So how much does it cost to build a hall?
 In the following sections, we will take a closer look at the price-determining factors typical of with various technologies, to allow a potential investor to make an informed decision on the kind of building they need.
 Narrowing down the choice to several technologies allows Commercecon to engage in a dialogue with the investor and submit a quote for the facility.

-Construction costs of a brick-built hall
+Construction cost of a brick hall

-Construction costs of a steel structure hall
+Construction cost of a steel hall